-In the UK, the majority of postgraduate learners are studying part-time, and the full-time market is predominantly made up of international learners:
+In the UK, the majority of postgraduate students are studying part-time, and the full-time market is predominantly made up of international students:

 It seems as if some UK students are spreading the cost of their postgraduate study paying fees for part-time learning over a period of time, and they’re also staying in work and using part-time study as a way of improving their career opportunities.

-Many international learners who come to the UK want to study here full-time.
+Many international students who come to the UK want to study here full-time.
 And, international students studying on a Tier 4 visa can only study full-time courses.

 For: you qualify in the shortest possible time.